Skip to main content

 Verifying your insurance helps avoid unexpected bills and allows you to plan for any out-of-pocket costs.

-How to Check Your UnitedHealthcare Rehab Benefits
+How to Check Your UnitedHealthcare (UHC) Benefits for Rehab

 Knowing what your UnitedHealthcare (UHC) plan covers is the first step to getting help.
 Verifying your insurance benefits is easier than you might think, and you have a few different options to get started: